VivianeLVieira/Seeding-VV-News/README.md

         command: npm install --save-dev supertest

-8. Add Jest, testing framework to run the test suite
+8. Add Jest, a testing framework to run the test suite

         command: npm install --save-dev jest

-9. Add jest-sorted, it is a custom Jest matcher to assert if a array is sorted
+9. Add jest-sorted, it is a custom Jest matcher to assert if an array is sorted

         command: npm install --save-dev jest-sorted

-10. Add jest-extended, it adds additional matches for Jest
+10. Add jest-extended, which adds additional matches for Jest

         command: npm install --save-dev jest-extended

-11. Add husky, that will trigger actions like running tests before the code is commited
+11. Add husky, which will trigger actions like running tests before the code is committed

         command: npm install --save-dev husky

-12. EXTRA - Add Stryker Mutator, it is a tool that measute the effectiveness of the tests
+12. EXTRA - Add Stryker Mutator, it is a tool that measures the effectiveness of the tests

         command: npm install --save-dev @stryker-mutator/core

 To run Stryker -> command: npx stryker init

-C. Enviroment configuration
+C. Environment configuration

-13. Create an .env files, use the provided .env.example file as reference
+13. Create an .env files, use the provided .env.example file as a reference

     •	 Name the first file to ".env.development".